georgezouq/awesome-ai-in-finance/README.md

 - 🌟🌟 [Financial Machine Learning](https://github.com/firmai/financial-machine-learning) - A curated list of practical financial machine learning (FinML) tools and applications.
 This collection is primarily in Python.
 - 🌟 [Awesome-Quant-Machine-Learning-Trading](https://github.com/grananqvist/Awesome-Quant-Machine-Learning-Trading) - Quant / Algorithm trading resources with an emphasis on Machine Learning.
 - [awesome-quant](https://github.com/wilsonfreitas/awesome-quant) - A curated list of insanely awesome libraries, packages and resources for Quants (Quantitative Finance).
+- [FinancePy](https://github.com/domokane/FinancePy) - A Python Finance Library that focuses on the pricing and risk-management of Financial Derivatives, including fixed-income, equity, FX and credit derivatives.